mkroczek/WorkflowDecomposition/README.md

 ### Tree pruning

-In the final step, independent workflossws are extracted from the tree using the pruning method.
+In the final step, independent workflows are extracted from the tree using the pruning method.
 User defines a pruning border, which is expressed as the expected number of tasks in each resulting subworkflow.
 Leaves of the pruned tree represent parts of a decomposed workflow, that have its own deadline and can be scheduled independently.